 Every person in British Columbia’s 30 intensive care units (ICUs) should experience high quality care.
 By working on both clinical and performance improvement, we and our partners across the health system are moving towards achieving this goal.
 That includes focusing on the timeliness, appropriateness, effectiveness and safety of care to provide patients with as much comfort as possible and offer the best chance of recovery.

-Critical Care in BC
+BC Critical Care Network

 Career & Training

 The Critical Care Services Executive Committee (CCSEC) provides a provincial forum to discuss and make recommendations on policy and strategies to improve the acceptability, appropriateness, accessibility, safety, and effectiveness of care for critically ill patients across the province.
 Please see the CCSEC Terms of Reference for more information.

 Since March 2020, the Critical Care Services Executive Committee has supported the BC health system’s response to the COVID-19 pandemic.
 This involves collaboration to ensure high quality of care for COVID-19 patients who are critically ill.